Steve-Bright/Myanmar-NRC-Sorted/README.md

 This is not the original repository.
-I have forked this repository, so that I can create the json file that is useful for my own projects, right now.
+I have forked this repository, for my own project, but you can use freely, if you want.
 If you want to check the original repository, please proceed towards this link: https://github.com/htetoozin/Myanmar-NRC

 The following are the files